Frequently Asked Questions

 Q: Will snacks and/or lunch be provided?

 A: We do not have a full kitchen but are partnered with a local catering company named Food for Thought to provide daily lunch options for an additional cost.
 Otherwise students are welcome to pack.
 We'll have a list of allergens to avoid based off of student needs.
-We will provide a healthy mid-morning snack at school and the after school program will provide one as well.
+We will provide a healthy mid-morning snack at school.

 Q: Will there be a meet and greet / visit of location offered prior to signing up?